This is the third and final post in a three-part series on interviewing in a competitive job market.

 These ideas have been applied by the top 20% of the salesforce in the tech space to win and secure competitive job offers with some of the most promising tech companies in the world.

-7. Sales Process – Being able to describe your sales process both at a high level and in detail is mandatory.
-For example, when a hiring manager asks about your discovery process, you should be able to talk in-depth about the questions you ask and the outcomes you’re after.
+For example, when a hiring manager asks about your discovery process, you should be able to talk in depth about the questions you ask and the outcomes you’re after.

 Do you try to uncover the cost of the problem?
-Are you working towards determining the prospects’ priorities to act?
+Are you working toward determining the prospect’s priorities and urgency to act?

 Demonstrates Preparedness